 What is our legal basis for processing your personal information?

-Processing of employee personal information is necessary for the purposes of carrying out the obligations and exercising specific rights of the data controller (the Practice) or of the data subject in the field of employment and social security and social protection law in so far as it is authorised by Union or Member State law or a collective agreement pursuant to Member State law providing for appropriate safeguards for the fundamental rights and the interests of the data subject;
+Processing of employee personal information is necessary for the purposes of carrying out the obligations and exercising specific rights of the data controller (the Practice) or of the data subject in the field of employment and social security and social protection law in so far as it is authorized by Union or Member State law or a collective agreement pursuant to Member State law providing for appropriate safeguards for the fundamental rights and the interests of the data subject;

 The Practice does not require explicit consent of staff or workers to process their personal data if the purpose falls within the legal basis detailed above.